The Ultimate Guide to Headless CMS

 Structured Content

-One side of the headless coin is content.
-Content is a fundamental building block of headless CMS, without which it would be nothing.
+Content is a fundamental building block of headless CMS.
 Aside from being described as a “database + API,” what is special about the content with which headless systems deal with?

 First of all, a headless CMS manages structured content.
 This is information organized in a predictable way and most often classified with metadata.